nexus-rpc/api/SPEC.md

 ## Schema Definitions

+All schemas in this specification follow the [JSON Schema](https://json-schema.org/specification) specification.

 ### Failure

-The `Failure` object represents protocol level failures returned in non successful HTTP responses as well as `failed` or `canceled` operation results.
-The object MUST adhere to the following JSON schema:
+The `Failure` object represents protocol-level failures returned in non-successful HTTP responses, as well as `failed` or `canceled` operation results.
+The object MUST adhere to the following schema:

 ```yaml
 type: object